In my DEGIRO review, I’ve taken a close look at who they are and if they are worth considering as your investment platform of choice.

 Asia and Oceania Exchanges:

 Research Services & Tools

-DEGIRO’s calls its trading platform WebTrader, and you get full access both on the web and through the recently launched mobile app.
+DEGIROs calls its trading platform WebTrader, and you get full access both on the web and through the mobile app.

-WebTrader grants you access to your complete portfolio, order capabilities, real-time streaming quotes, and market news.
+WebTrader grants you access to your complete portfolio, order capabilities, real-time streaming quotes, and news of the financial markets.
 The app does allow you to work quickly: a QuickOrder button sits at the top of the page so you won’t miss a beat.
-You also place orders either order value or number of stocks, so you always know what and how much you’re buying.
+You also place orders either by order value or number of stocks, so you always know what and how much you’re buying.
 You can also add products to your Favourites, which saves you time when buying and selling.

 Because DEGIRO sells individual assets and caters to novice investors, it doesn’t provide any meaningful resources for research or education.
 Instead, DEGIRO runs what it calls its Investors Academy, which functions as an online training course for those who have never made a trade before.
 Some of the topics the DEGIRO Investor Academy covers include:

 - What is a broker?